zchking/docs/pages/katalon-recorder/docs/export-test-script.md

 permalink: katalon-recorder/docs/export-test-script.html
 description: How to export test case as script
 ---
-Katatlon Recorder provides user an ability to export test case as script in various types.
+Katatlon Recorder allows user to export test case as script in various types.

 ## Select your test case